21vincentchu/team-16-stock-data-visualizer/README.md

     ```

-## git commands to reference back to
+## git commands references.
+Feel free to work on the main
 ### Tracking changes
 ```
 git clone [url] #creates copy of a remoate repo on your machine